-- Read this document completely before starting any installation activities. - Only qualified personnel should perform the procedures described in this document. - Follow standard safety precautions when performing installation and maintenance tasks. - Always wear standard safety gear when performing installation and maintenance tasks (hard hats/safety headgear, eye protection, insulated gloves). - For safety, keep bystanders and other unauthorized personnel away from work operations at all times. - Do not perform installation activities when the threat of lightning is present. - Seal all cable entry locations immediately after the cabinet is installed to prevent ground moisture from condensing inside the cabinet and damaging equipment.
+- Read this document completely before starting any installation activities. - Only qualified personnel should perform the procedures described in this document. - Follow standard safety precautions when performing installation and maintenance tasks. - Always wear standard safety gear when performing installation and maintenance tasks (hardhats/safety headgear, eye protection, insulated gloves). - For safety, keep bystanders and other unauthorized personnel away from work operations at all times. - Do not perform installation activities during thunderstorms or when the threat of lightning is present.